Bishwa Ijtema: History

 In 1946, the first annual conference of Tablighi Jamaat or Ijtema in the region what today called Bangladesh was held at Kakrail Mosque near Ramna Park in Dhaka.
 In 1954, after the Bengali Tabhlighi Jamaat movement officially started their activities in Dhaka, East Bengal, the first Ijtemas were organized by them at Haji Camp in Chittagong (1954) and in Siddhirganj, Narayanganj (1958), followed by Ijtemas at the old venue of Ramna Race Course in Dhaka in 1960, 1962 and 1965.
 In 1967, Due to the increasing numbers of participants, the government of East Pakistan allowed organizers to schedule the event annually in the current venue at Pagar village field in Tongi by the River Turag.
 Since then, the event became known as the "Bishwa Ijtema", attendees from different countries of the world took part.
 Before this, the it was simply called "Ijtema".
 From 1972 onwards, the Bishwa Ijtema is being held in the large open field of 160 acre, along the north-eastern bank of the River Turag (Qahar Darya), allotted by the Government of Bangladesh.

 Since 2012, due to the accommodation demands, the Tablighi Jamaat authorities has bifurcated the Ijtema into two phases in order to better manage the growing number of participants.

 The Bishwa Ijtema in 2024 was held in two phases to accommodate the vast number of attendees.
 The first phase took place from February 2nd to 4th, and the second phase from February 9th to 11th.
 The opening sermon for the first phase was delivered by Maulana Ahmad Buttullah of Pakistan.
 The event featured sermons and educational discourses by prominent Islamic scholars such as Maulana Ziaul Haq from Pakistan and Maulana Kari Jobayer.
 Maulana Saad Kandhalvi's eldest son, Yusuf bin Saad Kandhalvi, delivered the Jummah sermon during the second phase.
 The second phase of the Bishwa Ijtema saw hundreds of thousands of Muslims from home and abroad, including attendees from around 56 countries, gathering for Jummah prayers along the banks of the Turag River in Tongi, Gazipur.

 It was reported that during the first phase of the Ijtema, 14 elderly devotees died at the venue.

 In December 2024, clashes broke out at the venue between the factions of Tablighi Jamaat headed by Maulana Zubair Ahmed, imam of the Kakrail mosque & Maulana Muhammad Saad Kandhalvi, which lead to the death of 8 & injuring 50 others.
 The venue had to be emptied by the police & military personnel.
 Followers of Ahmed have demanded that the interim government declare the followers of Kandhalvi to be a 'terrorist organisation'.

+Biswa Ijtema 2026 is scheduled to happen in India in January, 2026.
+Biswa Ijtema 2026 (Indian version) is scheduled to happen in Puinan village of Dadpur Police Station area of Hooghly District of the State of West Bengal from 2nd January to 5th January, 2026 and in Bangladesh in March, 2026 (tentative).